 Earlier this month, for instance, we sent Thrifty Traveler Premium+ members an award alert for two-plus passengers to fly JAL business class next summer – not just into Tokyo, but into Osaka (KIX) as well!

 Get award alerts to fly business or first class with your miles with Thrifty Traveler Premium+!

 If Japan Airlines is one of the best business class seats, the top prize surely goes to Qatar Airways Qsuites.
 And good news: You can book them with AA miles, too.

 Read our full review of flying Qsuites from Dallas-Fort Worth (DFW) to Doha (DOH)!

 But there are other great options across the globe to hop in Qatar business class.
 Among them: It costs just 42,500 AAdvantage miles to fly from Europe to the Middle East.
-Want to fly from an Asian city like Bangkok (BKK) to Doha?
-It’s just 40,000 AAdvantage miles!
+Want to fly from an Asian city like Bangkok (BKK) to Doha, or vice versa?
+It's just 40,000 AAdvantage miles!

 Or Fly Qsuites to South Africa for 75K AA Miles!

 This might just be the single best way to redeem AA miles.